Optimizing Quantum Annealing Schedules with Monte Carlo Tree Search enhanced with neural networks

-Finally, the proposed MCTS approaches for designing annealing schedule may be ported to the quantum circuit model\cite{1908.08054}.
-By drawing the analogy between QAOA \cite{1411.4028,1812.10797,1909.03123} and digitized quantum annealing, it is straightforward to build this connection; we leave detailed discussion to Appendix C. Looking more broadly, we also argue these methods can be generalized for the automated designs for other quantum technologies.
-Some examples include the quantum error corrections\cite{fosel2018reinforcement,nautrup2019optimizing}, quantum metrology\cite{xu2019generalizable}, quantum optics and quantum communications\cite{wallnofer2019machine}.
+Finally, the proposed MCTS approaches for designing annealing schedule may be ported to the quantum circuit model \cite{1908.08054}.
+By drawing the analogy between QAOA \cite{1411.4028,1812.10797,1909.03123} and digitized quantum annealing, it is straightforward to build this connection; we leave detailed discussion in Supplementary Information.
+Looking more broadly, we also argue these methods can be generalized for the automated designs for other quantum technologies.
+Some examples include the quantum control \cite{caneva2011chopped}, quantum error corrections \cite{fosel2018reinforcement,nautrup2019optimizing}, quantum metrology \cite{xu2019generalizable}, quantum optics and quantum communications \cite{wallnofer2019machine}.